-- 1. Turn control knob clockwise to the OFF position. - 2.
+- 1. Turn thermostat control knob clockwise to the OFF position. - 2.
 Turn off all electric power to the appliance if service is to be performed.

-Shutting Off Burner Only (pilot stays lit) Turn control knob clockwise to the PILOT position.
+Shutting Off Burner Only (pilot stays lit) Turn thermostat control knob clockwise to the PILOT position.

-THERMOSTAT CONTROL OPERATION
+THERMOSTAT OPERATION

 The thermostatic control used on these models differs from standard thermostats.
 Standard thermostats simply turn on and off the burner.
 The thermostat used on this heater senses the room temperature.
-The thermostat adjusts the amount of gas flow to the burner.
-This increases or decreases the burner flame height.
 At times the room may exceed the set temperature.
 If so, the burner will shut off.
 The burner will cycle back on when room temperature drops below the set temperature.
-The control knob can be set to any heat level between 1 and 5.
-Selecting the 5 setting will cause the burner to remain fully on without modulating down in most cases.
+For standard models (T), the control knob can be set to any heating level between 1 and 5.
+All plaques will turn off and on.
+For infrastat models (ITA), the control knob can be set at the 1, 2, 3 or 4 locked positions for the desired comfort level.
+The number of plaques selected will turn off and on.

 Note: The thermostat sensing bulb measures the temperature of air near the heater cabinet.
-This may not always agree with room temperature (depending on housing construction, installation location, room size, open air temperatures, etc.).
-Frequent use of your heater will let you determine your own comfort levels.
+This may not always agree with room temperature (depending on housing construction, installation location, room size, open air temperatures, etc.) Frequent use of your heater will let you determine your own comfort levels.